 In May 2022, the Corporation filed a notice with the TSX of its intention to initiate a new NCIB for purchase and cancellation of up to 1,896,079 of its issued and outstanding common shares (the "Fiscal 2023 NCIB").
-The Corporation is authorized to purchase common shares commencing on May 25, 2022 and may continue to do so until May 24, 2023, or until such earlier date when the Corporation will either have acquired the maximum number of common shares allowable under the Fiscal 2023 NCIB or elected to terminate the NCIB.
-As at June 14, 2022, the Corporation had purchased for cancellation 75,090 common shares under its NCIB for approximately 1.2 million at a weighted average price of \$15.71 per common share.
+The Corporation was authorized to purchase common shares commencing on May 25, 2022 and until May 24, 2023, or until such earlier date when the Corporation will either have acquired the maximum number of common shares allowable under the Fiscal 2023 NCIB or elected to terminate the NCIB.
+As at May 24, 2023, the Corporation had purchased for cancellation 583,903 common shares for approximately \$7.8 million at a weighted average price of \$13.44 per common share.